phavekes/unmangleOutlookSafelinks/README.md

 Users of Office365 who have Advanced Thread Proytection enabled wil change all url's in emails to redirect them to an Microsoft filter before opening.
-Thit will leak information to microsoft and makes it impossible to see if the original url was safe to open.
+This will leak information to microsoft and makes it impossible to see if the original url was safe to open.

 E.g. a link to http://phishingsite.fake.ru/you/are/hacked.php wil show as